Back To Animals

 Our Animal's Story

-We exhibit four Gila monsters in our Lizard Community.
-The largest and oldest is Pinky and he hatched in 1974.
+We exhibit three Gila monsters in our Lizard Community.
 The Gila monster that is more pink in coloration is JJ - a female that hatched at ZooAmerica in 1994.
-Our third Gila is Dallas- he is a small male and he came from the Dallas Zoo.
-He and JJ became parents to Diego, who hatched in 2013.
+Dallas, the second largest gila, was born at the Columbus Zoo in 2003 and was transferred to the Dallas Zoo in 2006 where he lived for 6 years.
+He arrived at ZooAmerica in 2012 and can be identified by his small, stout body shape.
+Dallas and JJ became parents to Diego, who hatched in 2013.
+Diego is the smallest of the 3 exhibit gila monsters.